VERB Beats SaaS Revenue Forecast and Reports Record Breaking 2020 Second Quarter Financial Results

 Company well-capitalized with recent $13.8 million public offering

 NEWPORT BEACH, Calif. and SALT LAKE CITY, Aug.
-14, 2020 (GLOBE NEWSWIRE) -- VERB Technology Company, Inc. (NASDAQ: VERB) ("VERB" or the "Company"), a leader in interactive video-based sales enablement applications, including interactive livestream ecommerce, webinar, CRM, and marketing applications for entrepreneurs and enterprises, today reported financial and operating results for the second quarter ended June 30, 2020.
+17, 2020 (GLOBE NEWSWIRE) -- VERB Technology Company, Inc. (NASDAQ: VERB) ("VERB" or the "Company"), a leader in interactive video-based sales enablement applications, including interactive livestream ecommerce, webinar, CRM, and marketing applications for entrepreneurs and enterprises, held its second quarter 2020 earnings conference call on Friday, August 14 during which VERB CEO Rory J. Cutaia, and CFO Jeff Clayborne shared business and operational insights.

+VERB CEO Rory J. Cutaia began the call by discussing his strategies for building the company from a start-up, the challenges they faced along the way to becoming a NASDAQ-listed company and the beginning of what is now five consecutive quarters of impressive revenue growth in their core SaaS business.
+“As I’ve talked about over the past year, we’ve been focused on setting the table, building and shoring up the foundation upon which we are building - piece, by carefully and strategically built piece, a world class organization with global aspirations,” began Cutaia.

+“In an effort to provide the kind of transparency I believe our shareholders deserve, not just our shareholders, who I consider our co-owners, but shareholders in any company, I’ve talked quite a bit about what we’re building, what’s coming, what we’re working on, and our evolving vision for this company.
+But in the ‘I need it now, immediate gratification, attention deficit-disordered, put up or shut up, social media, mobile screen world that has consumed our entire virtual existence, – talk - and talk alone - doesn’t move the needle.
+Results move the needle.
+Measurable results.
+Execution moves the needle.
+So today we’re going to talk about execution and measurable results.” [click to see video clip here]

-- SaaS revenue of approx. $1.3M - up almost 21% over Q1 and reflects growth of almost 49% over the same period last year.
+- SaaS revenue of approximately $1.3M - up almost 21% over Q1 and reflects growth of almost 49% over the same period last year.

-- Total Non-Digital revenue of approx. $1M was up almost 9% over Q1.
+- Total Non-Digital revenue of approximately $1M was up almost 9% over Q1.

 - 20 new client contracts executed in Q2 – almost double the 11 signed in Q1 – and 5 times the number signed in the same period last year.